wp-plugins/spectacula-page-widget/readme.txt

 == Screenshots ==

 == Upgrade Notice ==

 = 1.0.1=
+Extra option added to show the widget even when viewing the page selected to show in the widget.
+Sorted out the widget title as shown in the sidebar admin.

+= 1.0.1=
 If you're having problems with floated content overflowing other items then upgrade to this and tick the option to have the clear block on.
 Otherwise this change isn't critical.